jserv/simple-dvm/README.md

 This is a simplified Dalvik virtual machine implementation written from scratch used for education purpose.

-The simple-dvm is designed to be able to run Dhrystone like java benchmark
+The `simple-dvm` is designed to be able to run Dhrystone-like java benchmark.

 # How to Build
 ```shell